MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 For web developers or JavaScript tinkerers, developing UWP apps with JavaScript is an easy way in to getting your apps out to the world.
 No need to worry about learning a language like C# or C++!

 For this sample, we’re going to be taking advantage of the **three.js** library.
-This library builds off of WebGL, an API that is used for rendering 2D and 3D graphics for web browsers. **three.js** takes this complicated API and simplifies it, making 3D development much easier.
+This library builds off of WebGL, an API that's used for rendering 2D and 3D graphics for web browsers. **three.js** takes this complicated API and simplifies it, making 3D development much easier.

 Want to get a glimpse of the app we'll be making before reading further?
 Check it out on CodePen!

-<p data-height="300" data-theme-id="23761" data-slug-hash="54bdab8afb16c5dc0a9e5f38247935ac" data-default-tab="js,result" data-user="MicrosoftEdgeDocumentation" data-embed-version="2" data-pen-title="Dino final" data-preview="true" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/MicrosoftEdgeDocumentation/pen/54bdab8afb16c5dc0a9e5f38247935ac/">Dino game</a> by Microsoft Edge Docs (<a href="http://codepen.io/MicrosoftEdgeDocumentation">@MicrosoftEdgeDocumentation</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<p data-height="300" data-theme-id="23761" data-slug-hash="NpKejy" data-default-tab="result" data-user="MicrosoftEdgeDocumentation" data-embed-version="2" data-pen-title="Dino game final" data-preview="true" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/MicrosoftEdgeDocumentation/pen/NpKejy/">Dino game final</a> by Microsoft Edge Docs (<a href="http://codepen.io/MicrosoftEdgeDocumentation">@MicrosoftEdgeDocumentation</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-> This is a not a complete (or good!) game; it is designed to demonstrate using JavaScript and a third-party library to make an app ready to publish to the Windows Store.
+> This is a not a complete game; it is designed to demonstrate using JavaScript and a third-party library to make an app ready to publish to the Windows Store.

 ## Requirements